sevenecks/lambda-moo-programming/code/LocalEditing.md

-This code will allow you to support Local Editing via the Dome-Client webclient.
+This code will allow you to support Local Editing via the Dome-Client webclient, and also probably VMOO and other clients that support local editing (though it may take some massaging).
 You may need to change the obj# from #480 to whatever yours is when you create the web client package.
 This should be a generic package, but it doesn't really need to be.
 Any object will work.

 This code actually works best if it's on $verb_editor but I've broken it out into it's own package and copied a lot of the $verb_editor verbs that were needed over to the new package, since some of the stock LambdaCore verb editor verbs require $verb_editor to be the caller, and otherwise you'd have to modify $verb_editor which you might not have permission to do.